ZJU-FAST-Lab/am_traj/README.md

       make
       sudo make install

   Third, clone this repository into the __src__ directory of your ROS workspace.
+Rename it am_traj.
 Now cd into your current ROS workspace.

       catkin_make